-‘Nordic Pulse’ will be Mari Samuelsen’s first time performing with the Baltic Sea Philharmonic, though not with Kristjan Järvi, whom she has collaborated regularly with in the last few years.
+‘Midnight Sun’ will be Mari Samuelsen’s second time performing with the Baltic Sea Philharmonic, though not with Kristjan Järvi, whom she has collaborated regularly with in the last few years.
 The Norwegian violinist and the Estonian-born conductor are in many ways kindred spirits, sharing innovative approaches to repertoire, performance presentation, and audience development.

 Mari first performed Kristjan’s Aurora in 2016, in a version for violin, cello and orchestra, with her brother Håkon as cello soloist and Kristjan conducting.
 She describes the piece as ‘like a journey into space.
 You have the feeling you’re floating out among the stars and the planets.
 There’s a wonderful drive, a very positive energy in the music.’
-Arvo Pärt’s Fratres, Mari’s other solo feature in ‘Nordic Pulse’, is a piece she has been performing for many years, both with small and large ensembles, and also with piano.
+Arvo Pärt’s Fratres, another solo feature of Mari in ‘Midnight Sun’, is a piece she has been performing for many years, both with small and large ensembles, and also with piano.
 ‘Fratres is a work I feel very close to,’ she says.
 ‘It’s under my skin.’

 One area where Mari shares Kristjan’s sensibilities is in giving audiences a new experience through innovative presentation.
 Her performances at Berlin’s Yellow Lounge classical club concerts introduced her to projection artist Philipp Geist, who is Yellow Lounge’s resident VJ when he’s not creating his own projects and installations around the world.
 Mari, in turn, introduced Philipp to Kristjan, and Philipp joined the Sunbeam Productions team that created the Baltic Sea Philharmonic’s spectacularly immersive ‘Waterworks’.
 ‘I love going to a church to listen to solo Bach,’ says Mari, ‘but giving audiences a big multisensory experience, with visuals as well as music, can be just as moving, and has a deep impact.’

-Having followed the exploits of the Baltic Sea Philharmonic, Mari is excited to be collaborating with the orchestra in this special tenth-anniversary year, which will climax with the ensemble’s first-ever tour of the Middle East in November.
+Having followed the exploits of the Baltic Sea Philharmonic, Mari is excited to join the orchestra for its ‘Midnight Sun’ tour.
 ‘At a time when even big orchestras are cutting back on their touring, it’s a fantastic opportunity for these young players to go out and present music from their home region, and to take it far and wide,’ she says.
 ‘People are hungry to learn more about the Nordic character, and the Baltic Sea Philharmonic communicates that so well.’

 Norwegian violinist Mari Samuelsen has enjoyed a remarkable rise on the international concert stage.
 Her performances combine a breathtaking musical finesse and virtuosity with an imaginative and innovative approach to presentation.